CatThicc/CatStats/README.md

 # CatStats
 A plugin for getting player stats in minecraft.
-(CraftBukkit not supported)